heyitsyosh/42_cpp_modules/module05/README.md

 ## Overview of exercise objectives:
 The 4 exercises focus on the use of `custom exceptions`.
-"Bureaucrat", "Form", and "Intern" classes that interact with each other are implemented.
+The implemented classes such as `Bureaucrat`, `Form`, and `Intern` interact with one another.
-The main functions test these interactions with different scenarios.
+The main functions test these interactions across different scenarios.
-For example, a bureaucrat signs/executes a form if it has the right authorizations.
+For example, a bureaucrat signs/executes a form only if it has the required authorizations.